Connect with others who understand.

 • Do not eat soft cheese such as brie, blue cheese, or Gorgonzola.

-• Do not eat from salad bars and buffets, since food sits longer and is more likely to become contaminated.
+• Do not eat from salad bars and buffets, where food sits out longer and is more likely to become contaminated.

 • Do not eat alfalfa sprouts or other raw sprouts.